wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Year and month dropdown selection for calendars
 * Improved min/max/step settings with support for 0 for quantity inputs in all contexts
 * Stylable representation of captured data
+* Priceable product extras with WooCommerce Rich and WooCommerce Extra Guys Swiss Knife
+* Dataset repeater sections with WooCommerce Rich Guys Swiss Knife to capture several datasets (students, party members, etc.) in the context of a product item in the customer cart

 = What's on its way? =